NAVEEN1437-gitch/task_6/README.md

 - Chart: A bar chart showing the Top 5 Products by Revenue.

-- Save The Chart : Saved the out put bar chart as sales_data.png
+- File : Saved the out put bar chart as sales_data.png